-Government Agency Infrastructure Planning Response/Comment Strategic Infrastructure Plan for South Australia 2005/6- 2014/15 Edinburgh Road is designated as a secondary freight route in the authorised the Greater Edinburgh Parks Enhance existing priority strategic freight routes throughout the state in order to minimise community impacts of road freight Employment Lands stage 1 DPA.
-This road traverses the study area.
-It will continue to be recognised in this DPA and protect its role and function.
-Prioritise the development and staged release of strategic parcels of land such as Edinburgh Parks - automotive and defence (520 ha) This DPA will enhance the Edinburgh Parks development and provide a variety of suitable industrial sites that can access the strategic lands Identify and preserve additional land suitable for industrial sites and, when appropriate, develop industrial estates: Progress investment opportunities for industrial sites in the south of Adelaide and add to the use of the Edinburgh Road as a freight route.
-A Functional Hierarchy for South Australia's Land Transport Network June 2013 The DPA policies reinforce the role of Edinburgh Road as a freight route, and will restrict direct access onto the freight route.
+Council Infrastructure Planning Response/Comment Nil Not required Government Agency Infrastructure Planning Response/Comment Strategic Infrastructure Plan for South Australia 2005/6- 2014/15 Edinburgh Road is designated as a secondary freigh route in the authorised the Greater Edinburgh Parks Enhance existing priority strategic freight routes throughout the state in order to minimise community impacts of road freight Employment Lands stage 1 DPA.
+This road traverse the study area.
+It will continue to be recognised in th DPA and protect its role and function.
+Prioritise the development and staged release of strategic parcels of land such as Edinburgh Parks - automotive and defence (520 ha) industrial sites that can access the strategic lands Identify and preserve additional land suitable for industrial sites and, when appropriate, develop industrial estates: Progress investment opportunities for industrial sites in the south of Adelaide and add to the use of the Edinburgh Road as a freig route.
+A Functional Hierarchy for South Australia's Land Transport Network June 2013 The DPA policies reinforce the role of Edinburgh Road as a freight route, and will restrict direct acces onto the freight route.
 Identifies Edinburgh Road as a Major Local Freight Route.
-Freight routes to have limited side friction from adjacent land uses.
-The Integrated Transport and Land Use Plan October 2013 The DPA incorporates policies that reflect the National Airport Safeguarding Framework guidelines to ensure the airport operations.
+Freight routes to have limited side friction from adjacent land uses. - The Integrated Transport and Land Use Plan October 2013 The DPA incorporates policies that reflect the National Airport Safeguarding Framework guidelin to ensure the airport operations.
 Work with Local Government to implement the National Airport Safeguarding Framework within council development plans to ensure the future of Edinburgh, Gawler, Parafield, Aldinga and Goolwa Airports.